janjiralakirankumar/DevOpsEssentials/README.md

 ```
 terraform apply -auto-approve
 ```
-#### After the terraform code is executed, check hosts inventory file and ensure below output (sample)
+#### After the terraform code is executed, check the host's inventory file and ensure the below output.
 ```
 cat /etc/ansible/hosts
 ```
-It will show ip addresses of jenkins server and docker server as below.
+It will show IP addresses of the Jenkins server and docker server as example shown below.

 * [jenkins-server]
 44.202.164.153